Dog Friendly Holiday Itinerary Ideas

 If you have time and fancy doing another interesting walk, go towards Glynneath and visit the Ystradfelte Waterfalls.

-If the weather is poor and you have children to amuse, pop into the Play Quarter, at Ystradgynlais (a left hand turn off A4067 into an industrial estate before Tescos).
+If the weather is poor and you have children to amuse, pop into the Play Quarter at Ystradgynlais - Address: Woodlands Business Park, 15, Ystradgynlais, Swansea SA9 1JW (a left hand turn off A4067 into an industrial estate before Tescos).
 This is an indoor children's play area and cafe, where parents can relax while children will happily play for hours on the equipment, really enjoying themselves and not wanting to leave.
 The Play Quarter is ideal for a rainy day or to fill in a gap when you can't be bothered to go anywhere too far but do not want bored children forced to sit at home.
 One partner can even go and do a shop at Tescos while the other sits with the children in the cafe.

 Day Seven - Return Options